igg002/igg002.github.io/_projects/T1/(1) The Inn at the End of the World.md

 <p><small>Image of a Spreadsheet Script</small></p>
 </center>

 Because our game is a very dialogue-heavy game, it was crucial to create a work environment where our writers, who have relatively less understanding of the game's codebase, could easily and quickly integrate and test the characters' dialogue scripts.
-As I was responsible for the entire NPC and dialogue part of the game, I had to devise a workflow to handle this problem from the early stage of the project.
+As I was responsible for the entire NPC and dialogue part of the game, I had to devise a workflow to handle this problem from the early stage of development.

 Since I had already decided on a representation model for the character dialogues, I actively communicated with our team of writers and figured out the features they needed.
 After understanding the needs of the writers, I created and distributed a spreadsheet form that had the features they needed, along with example scripts and guidelines.